MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-provide-context-for-editors.md

   - "vssdk"
 ---
 # How to: Provide context for editors
 For an editor, the context is active only when the editor has focus or had focus immediately before the focus was moved to a tool window.
-You can provide context for an editor by doing the following:
+You can provide context for an editor by doing the following tasks:

 1. Create a context bag.